myell0w/MTDirectionsKitDemo/README.md

 ### Information

 This Demo demonstrates the use of MTDirectionsKit.
-The framework includes a watermark which isn't present in the full version of MTDirectionsKit.
+The framework included in this demo includes a watermark which isn't present in the full version of MTDirectionsKit and falls under the MTDirectionsKit Evaluation License.
+See the [MTDirectionsKit License](https://gist.github.com/f5ca9ff506675ba0fa0d "MTDirectionsKit License") for more information.

 Follow [@myell0w](https://twitter.com/myell0w) on Twitter.